AAbasinejad/Biological-Interactions-Analysis/README.md

 ### Data and Code
 ------
 In this project Biological Interactions Network analysis related to specific human [seed genes](https://github.com/AAbasinejad/Biological-Interactions-Analysis/blob/master/seed_genes.txt) has been carried out by using Human [Integrated Interactions Database](http://iid.ophid.utoronto.ca/static/download/human_annotated_PPIs.txt.gz) (a.k.a IID) which is an on-line database of detected and predicted protein-protein interactions (PPIs) and [BioGRID](https://downloads.thebiogrid.org/Download/BioGRID/Release-Archive/BIOGRID-3.5.168/BIOGRID-ORGANISM-3.5.168.tab2.zip) which is an interaction repository with data compiled through comprehensive curation efforts.<br />

 The BioGRID and IID datasets mentioned above is exactly the ones that has been used in this project but you can find other formats of same biogrid dataset [here](https://downloads.thebiogrid.org/BioGRID/Release-Archive/BIOGRID-3.5.168/) or other PPI networks databases provided by IID [here](http://iid.ophid.utoronto.ca/search_by_proteins/).<br />

-Furthermore, all basic and essential needed data has been fetched (`Basic_info.py`) from National Center for Biotechnology Information [NCBI](https://www.ncbi.nlm.nih.gov/) website which was approved also by HUGO Gene Nomenclature Committee (a.k.a [HGNC](https://www.genenames.org/)) website.<br/>
+Furthermore, all basic and essential needed data that was not provided by mentioned DBs(or not provided completely) has been fetched (`Basic_info.py`) from National Center for Biotechnology Information [NCBI](https://www.ncbi.nlm.nih.gov/) website which was approved also by HUGO Gene Nomenclature Committee (a.k.a [HGNC](https://www.genenames.org/)) website.<br/>

 In order to run this code you have to put all *needed files* in a same directory and run this command in terminal:<br />